NodeZA/widget-cms/README.md

 #### Objects

-Below is a list application objects that are extendable.
+Below is a list of application objects that are extendable.

  - **Model** - creates a model
  - **Collection** - creates a collection